 Velveeta may be one of the more enduring results of American food processing magic.
 Since it arrived in grocery stores in the early 1920s, consumers embraced the new "cheese product" and immediately set about inventing delicious ways to use it.
 A shortage following a recall in 2014 right before Super Bowl Sunday sent fans into a frenzy and begot the hashtag #Cheesepocalypse.
 There's no scarcity when it comes to Velveeta recipes, though.
 If that happens again, consider making this Velv...eeta cheese substitute.

-Its signature meltability makes it a favorite for dips, sauces and cheesy toppings.
+Its signature ability to melt makes it a favorite for dips, sauces, and cheesy toppings.
 But it also shows up in surprising places, such as fudge.

-- Mexican Cheese Dip - You surely stumbled across this dip at some point, given its ubiquitous status in college frat houses, at Mexican restaurants and on football party menus.
+You surely stumbled across this dip at some point, given its ubiquitous status in college frat houses, at Mexican restaurants, and on football party menus.
 You might be surprised to see the short ingredient list.
 Serve it warm from a slow cooker with tortilla chips.

-- Broccoli Cheese Casserole - Broccoli and cheese go together like apple pie and ice cream.
-This tasty side dish adds a crunchy bread crumb topping and almonds for textural appeal, and cream of mushroom and cream of chicken soups lend it a surprising depth of flavor.
+Broccoli and cheese go together like apple pie and ice cream.
+This tasty side dish adds a crunchy breadcrumb topping and almonds for textural appeal, and cream of mushroom and cream of chicken soups lend it a surprising depth of flavor.

 Frozen vegetables make quick work for you in the kitchen and Velveeta makes your kids' vegetables disappear in a jiffy.
 It's a win-win, or maybe just a clear victory for you.
 Parents everywhere take note: You should definitely try this at home.Continue to 9 of 10 below.